How to configure single sign-on using GakuNin IdP

 These procedures require that the GakuNin IdP join eduGAIN.
 If necessary, refer to this link to join eduGAIN.

-If you are unable to join eduGAIN or are not a participant in GakuNin, refer to the link to procedures for general SSO.
+If you’re unable to join eduGAIN or aren’t a participant in GakuNin, refer to the link to procedures for general SSO.

 2. Enable GakuNin in Dropbox